UK Athletics

 • Alma Mater: B.A. from Ottawa University (Kansas) and an M.S. in sports administration from Ohio University

 • History: Barnhart was hired by the university in 2002 succeeding Larry Ivy.
 Barnhart served in the same capacity at Oregon State University from 1998-2002.
 He is the university’s 10th athletics director.
-In April 2018, Barnhart signed an extension on his contract which will keep him at Kentucky until at least 2023.
+In August 2023, Barnhart signed an extension on his contract through June 2028.

 • Twitter: @ukmitchbarnhart

-Now in his 22nd year as Director of Athletics at the University of Kentucky, Mitch Barnhart continues to expand his impact on national and regional levels, all while leading his Wildcats to consistent achievement in the arenas of competition, the classroom and in the community.
+Now in his 24th year as Director of Athletics at the University of Kentucky, Mitch Barnhart continues to expand his impact on national and regional levels, all while leading his Wildcats to consistent achievement in the arenas of competition, in the classroom and in the community.

-Having the second-longest term of service among current ADs at schools in the Power 5 conferences, Barnhart’s experience, knowledge and synthesis of athletic and academic success have made him a highly respected and sought-after presence across the scope of collegiate sports.
+Having the longest term of service among current ADs at schools in the Power 4 conferences, Barnhart’s legacy reaches not just the past, present and future of UK Athletics, but also the entirety of college sports.
+His experience, knowledge and synthesis of athletic and academic success have made him a highly respected and sought-after presence regarding the key issues of the day.

-Currently on the Selection Committee for the College Football Playoff, Barnhart has a long history of national service, highlighted by a five-year stint of the NCAA Men’s Basketball Tournament Committee that included a historic year as Chair of the first Covid-era event.
-He is one of only four people who have served on the football playoff committee and as chair of the men’s basketball tournament.
+Barnhart has a long history of national service.
+In addition to his five-year term on the Men’s Basketball Tournament Committee, he also served a stint on the College Football Playoff Committee and is one of only four people who have served on the football playoff committee and as chair of the men’s basketball tournament.

-Dedicated to the advancement of those whom he guides, Barnhart’s national influence has grown through his “AD tree” – administrators and coaches who have worked for him and become Division I athletics directors – which now numbers seven.
+Barnhart’s influence also reaches numerous individual schools across the country.
+Dedicated to the advancement of those whom he guides, his “AD tree” – administrators and coaches who have worked for him and become Division I athletics directors – now numbers seven, including Greg Byrne at Alabama, John Cohen at Auburn, Mark Coyle at Minnesota, Rob Mullens at Oregon, DeWayne Peevy at DePaul, Kevin Saal at Wichita State and Scott Stricklin at Florida.

 On the regional stage, in June 2023, Barnhart was tabbed No. 1 on a list of the “12 Most Important People in the Southeastern Conference,” written by longtime columnist and league observer Pat Dooley.
 The fact that Barnhart has been chair of the SEC athletics directors since 2017 indicates the respect he has earned among his colleagues, including three SEC ADs whom he helped develop.

-At Kentucky, the Wildcat athletic program has placed in the top 20 of the NACDA Directors’ Cup national all-sports standings for the last six years, one of only 10 schools that have earned that distinction.
-The Directors’ Cup was established in 1993-94 and the best nine finishes in school history have been under Barnhart, all of which have come in the last 10 years.
+From a competitive standpoint, the Wildcat athletic program placed in the top 20 of the NACDA Directors’ Cup national all-sports standings from 2017-23 (no standings in 2020 because of the pandemic), one of only 10 schools that earned that distinction.
+The Directors’ Cup was established in 1993-94 and the best nine finishes in school history have been under Barnhart, all of which have come in the last 12 years that had final standings.

 UK Athletics hit a peak in the Directors’ Cup in the 2021-22 school year.
-Sparked by a national championship in rifle, an NCAA Tournament runner-up slot by men’s tennis, and third-place national finishes by women’s indoor and outdoor track and field, UK ascended to a school-record ninth place among the 363 Division I schools.
+Sparked by a national championship in rifle, an NCAA Tournament runner-up slot by men’s tennis, and third-place national finishes by women’s indoor and outdoor track and field, UK ascended to a school-record ninth place among Division I schools, which now totals 365 members.

 Barnhart’s legacy at Kentucky includes success in a wide array of sports.
 All counted, UK has earned six NCAA championship rings during Barnhart’s term, including men’s basketball in 2012, volleyball in ’20 and rifle in 2011, ’18, ’21 and ‘22.
-UK also has totaled 54 regular-season and tournament conference championships under his leadership, including first-time titles in baseball, women’s tennis, men’s golf and women’s swimming and diving.
+UK also has totaled 63 regular-season and tournament conference championships under his leadership, including first-time titles in baseball, women’s tennis, men’s golf, women’s swimming and diving, and in Barnhart’s addition to the UK sports portfolio, STUNT.

-Those honors added to a growing list of accolades for Barnhart, who was selected the 2019 AD of the Year by the SportsBusiness Journal.
-Following that honor, Barnhart’s acumen was put to its strongest test in 2020-21.
+In the midst of this success, Barnhart’s acumen was put to its strongest test in 2020-21.
 As if it were not enough to guide UK through the severe challenges in health care, competition and finances caused by Covid-19, Barnhart also was Chair of the NCAA Men’s Basketball Committee, a task which required him to take a lead role in re-creating and executing the organization’s most prominent event in the midst of a pandemic.

-Meanwhile in Lexington, with assistance from the Southeastern Conference, UK HealthCare, and state and local officials, Barnhart kept the Wildcats on the prowl as 2020-21 was one of the most successful years in UK Athletics history.
+Meanwhile in Lexington, with assistance from the Southeastern Conference, UK HealthCare, and state and local officials, Barnhart kept the Wildcats on the prowl en route to one of the most successful years in UK Athletics history.

 The Kentucky football team was able to play all of its scheduled games and topped the campaign with a win over No. 23 North Carolina State in the TaxSlayer Gator Bowl.
-UK now has an active school-record streak of seven-straight bowl appearances, which has been highlighted by a four-year bowl win streak.
+That game was part of a school-record streak of eight consecutive bowl appearances.

 In February of ‘21, the women’s swimming and diving team won its first SEC championship.
 A month later, UK rifle claimed an NCAA championship.
 That was followed by another national crown, as the volleyball squad earned the NCAA title, the first by an SEC school in that sport.